johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 #### Handling Multiple Requests: The Union of Observables and Correlation Ids

-The problem we have to solve is how to associate a unique *observable subscription handler* with each Observable (i.e., with each `send()` request that returns that Observable as a response).
+The problem we have to solve is how to associate a unique *observable subscriber function* with each Observable (i.e., with each `send()` request that returns that Observable as a response).
 Furthermore, we need to do this while having only a **single active Faye subscription handler for each pattern/topic**.
 This is going to require a little higher order programming.
 Stick with me &#8212; this is the hardest part of the tutorial, but we can get through it.

 Let's propose defining our problem as follows: we are binding the *observable subscriber function* logic to our *Faye subscription handler* too soon/too statically.
 Our solution needs to do late/dynamic binding of the *observable subscriber function* logic.
 To be precise, it needs to delay binding the the *observable subscriber function* into the *Faye subscription handler* until a request is made so it can associate a unique one to each request.
 This is tough, because there is only a **single** *Faye subscription handler* for each pattern.
 What to do?
 We have to make a little leap here.